-- Academic Qualifications Undergraduate Qualifications
+- Academic Qualifications Undergraduate Qualifications.

 - Academic Qualifications Postgraduate Qualifications

 - Other Education

 - Research Achievements

 - Work Experience

-Tab 4.
-Proposed Research
+Tab: Proposed Research

 Degree Type: As per the Terms and Conditions, the duration of funding to be given for the Scholarship is dependent on the type of degree being pursued.
 Please ensure you select the correct degree type.
 If the application is successful, funding will only be provided for the degree type requested in the original application.
-The Terms & Conditions (pg.
-4 - 5) gives further details on each degree type.
+The 2019 Terms & Conditions gives further details on each degree type.

-If applicant chooses a Structured Degree Programme, the Research Office in endorsing the application confirms that this includes the development of discipline-specific knowledge, research skills and generic/transferable skills in line with the national definition in Appendix IV of the Terms and Conditions.
+If applicant chooses a structured degree programme, the Research Office in endorsing the application confirms that this includes the development of discipline-specific knowledge, research skills and generic/transferable skills in line with the national definition in Appendix 1 of the 2019 Terms and Conditions.
 The programme must also meet institutional requirements (as determined by the Dean of Graduate Studies or equivalent in her/his HEI) for a structured programme, including coursework requirements.

-Registration Date: The Scholarship will commence on 1st October 2015.
+Registration Date: The Scholarship will commence no earlier or later than 2 September 2019.
 The date of registration is used to calculate your eligibility to apply for the type of degree selected, and if eligible, the duration of funding applicable.
-Please see the Terms and Conditions (pg.
-4 - 5) for further details on this.
+Please see the 2019 Terms and Conditions (Section 4) for further details on this.